zh-wang/YWeatherGetter4a/README.md

       public void queryYahooWeatherByGPS(final Context context, final YahooWeatherInfoListener result)
       ```

       4. You can set connect timeout and socket timeout by `setConnectTimeout` and `setSocketTimeout`.
 Or get the instance by `getInstance(int connectTimeout, int socketTimeout)`.

+      5. Handle exception by using `setExceptionListener`.

 + What kind of weather information can I get?
   You can get